Siddhartha-Bura/analysis-of-research-trends-in-computer-science/README.txt

 ##########################################
 Analysis of phd thesis data:
-Code  is located in dblp_pg.ipyb
+Code  is located in thesis-analysis/dblp_pg.ipyb
 Analysis is performed on phd thesis data present in dblp.xml file https://dblp.uni-trier.de/xml/ tf-idf is used for vectorization of thesis titles K-means clustering is done on thesis titles to get related thesis titles.